BardicDefense/purple-hack/README.md

 day), and a party travelling with a cart or wagon has speed 30 (6 travel points per day).

-The base cost in hex points to enter a hex depends on its terrain type.
+The base cost in travel points to enter a hex depends on its terrain type.
 Unlisted terrain features like great rivers, canyons, etc. can further raise the cost.

 |        Terrain Type         | Entry/Search Cost | Lost/Encounters |        Mounts & Vehicles        |
 | :-------------------------: | :---------------: | :-------------: | :-----------------------------: |